briangonzalez/nesta-boilerplate/README.md

 Then point your browser to [http://127.0.0.1:9393/](http://127.0.0.1:9393/).
 And voila, you're rockin' some _Nesta Boilerplate_ goodness.

 By default, Capistrano is setup to deploy from your current directory, no need to setup a git repo if you don't want.
-I would, however, recommend creating one and modifying `config/deploy.rb` to use git.

 Also, you'll want to edit `config/deploy.rb` with all of your server-specific info.